About the Committee and how it serves you

 - The membership shall also include one (1) Member of Council in a liaison capacity.

-The Accessibility Advisory Committee shall report through the Community and Protective Services Committee to City Council; however, it may also report to another Standing Committee where appropriate, depending on the issue.
+The Accessibility Advisory Committee shall report to Council through the Finance and Corporate Services Committee.
+It may also report to another Standing Committee where appropriate, depending on the issue.

 Stay updated on Committee news

 Keep in touch with the Accessibility Office and get accessibility-related information, including updates regarding the Accessibility Advisory Committee, through the Accessibility Spotlight newsletter.